 On 24 April 2013, the Rana Plaza factory building in Bangladesh collapsed with thousands of people inside.
 At least 1,134 people died and thousands more were injured.
 It is the worst industrial disaster in the history of the fashion industry, and it came on the heels of several other deadly factory accidents, including the Tazreen and Ali Enterprises factory fires.

 Disasters in the fashion industry are entirely preventable.
 Garment makers were forced back to work at Rana Plaza even though they knew the building was cracking and structurally unsound after they were threatened by management with lost wages.
+Brands has also audited the building within the prior months and deemed it safe, despite evidence to the contrary.
 Rana Plaza made it clear that the fashion industry needed a bold, systemic solution to unsafe working conditions in the form of a binding agreement.
 The Accord was signed within a month of this travesty.
 The result has been eight years of extraordinary progress, with the Worker Rights Consortium estimating that hundreds, quite possibly thousands, of lives have been saved.

 What was the goal of the most recent Accord campaign to renew the agreement?
 What were the demands?